ibm-cloud-docs/security-compliance/collector.md

 14. When prompted, enter your collector registration key.

-  You can get this value by going to the **Configure > Settings > Collectors** page of the {{site.data.keyword.compliance_short}} UI and viewing more details about the collector that you want to install.
+  You can get this value by going to the **Manage posture > Configure > Settings > Collectors** page of the {{site.data.keyword.compliance_short}} UI and viewing more details about the collector that you want to install.

 15. Confirm that everything is installed.